Characters from Borderlands 2.

 - Knight in Shining Armor: His role in the story, due to Tina's adoration of his real-life counterpart.

-- Never Heard That One Before: Evidently, being asked why he's the White Knight is not a new thing for him, and he'll tell you that he'll punch you if you ask him that.
+- Never Heard That One Before: Evidently, being asked why he's the White Knight is not a new thing for him.
+He warns you that asking is an invitation for him to punch you in the throat.

 The Queen (Butt Stallion)